 Banking and Credit

 Access to financial services from banks and credit unions can be important for people's financial well-being.
-Most adults had a bank account and were able to obtain credit from mainstream sources in 2021, but notable gaps in access to basic financial services still exist among Black and Hispanic adults and those with low income.
+Most adults had a bank account and were able to obtain credit in 2022, but notable gaps in access to financial services still exist, particularly among those with low income, Black and Hispanic adults, and those with a disability.

 Note: Among all adults.